Cebu Provincial Capitol

 The Cebu Provincial Capitol is the seat of the provincial government of Cebu in the Philippines.
-Located at the north end of Osmeña Boulevard in Cebu City, it was designed by Juan M. Arellano, a Filipino architect best known for the Manila Metropolitan Theater (1935), the Legislative Building (1926; now the National Museum of the Philippines), and the Manila Central Post Office (1926).
+Located at the north end of Osmeña Boulevard in Cebu City, it was designed by Juan M. Arellano, a Filipino architect best known for the Manila Metropolitan Theater (1935), the Legislative Building (1926; now the National Museum of Fine Arts), and the Manila Central Post Office (1926).
 An inscription on the central concave portion of its façade reads, "The authority of the government emanates from the people.
 Erected A.D.
 MCMXXXVII."

-It is also the same venue, which held the second inauguration of President Gloria Macapagal Arroyo in June 2004.
+It is also the same venue, which held the second inauguration of President Gloria Macapagal Arroyo in 2004.

 History

 Planning for the capitol, which was to replace the old Casa Provincial in the city's Spanish quarter, actually started in 1910, in the day of the inauguration of Osmeña Waterworks.
-Sergio Osmeña, then Speaker of the First Philippine Assembly, took Governor General William Cameron Forbes to an exhibition baseball match, after which they inspected the future site of the building near Fuente Osmeña.
+Sergio Osmeña, then Speaker of the Philippine Assembly, took Governor-General William Cameron Forbes to an exhibition baseball match, after which they inspected the future site of the building near Fuente Osmeña.
 In the book about his father E. J. Hanselma: Colonial Engineer, James Hanselma narrates the event: